Tarequzzaman/tarequzzaman.github.io/pages/about.md

 Hi I am **{{ site.author.name }}** :wave:,<br>

-I am currenty working as a Sr. Software Engineer at W3 Engineers Limited.
-Currently I am woking here as core Data Engineering task like Data wirehousing, building data pipeline and ETL process.
+I am working as a Sr. Software Engineer at W3 Engineers Limited.
+My day to day works includes core Data Engineering task like Data wirehousing, building data pipeline and ETL process.

 As a Software engineer I always prefer to write efficient and scalable codes.
 I have almost 5 years of experience in the field of software Engineering, Data analytics, Data Visualization and Data Engineering (In both Healthcare industry & Travel Agency).
 I possess diverse experience in planning & executing multiple projects that solve various business problems and deliver excellent results.